 Most important of all, as a member of MSOT, you have the opportunity to add your unique knowledge, experience and perspectives to those of others who share your desire to enable ability for all individuals.

 Your membership in MSOT makes our profession stronger.
-We thank those whou have continued their membership with MSOT over the years.
+We thank those who have continued their membership with MSOT over the years.

 Directories provide information to the public and others about member practices.
 Subscribers must be MSOT members and must be an owner/operator of an occupational therapy private practice.

-The cost of being listed in MSOT private practice directories is $50.00 per year for renewing listings.
+The cost of being listed in MSOT private practice directories is $75.00 per year for renewing listings.
 New listings will be charged an additional $50.00 (for a total of $125.00).
 This fee is for one listing in the Complete Listings Directory and you may be listed in any/or all the other directories for no additional cost.
 The directories are updated annually at the time of MSOT membership renewal.
 A late fee of $25.00 will be charged if listings are received after April 30th of that renewal year.

 The Private Practice Group is an email list used to connect to those in independent practice.

 Emails are sent from the MSOT office in an anonymous manner so that MSOT members who are speculating about embarking on independent practice can be a part of the Private Practice Group without making this known until the OT is ready to do so.
 This connection allows you to hear about events and information that may be useful to your practice and your business.

 There is no cost to MSOT members to being included in this Private Practice Group.

 The Manitoba Ombudsman oversees compliance with The Personal Health Information Act (PHIA) which requires that those in independent practice have written privacy policies regardless of the size of practice.

 To support the MSOT members in independent practice to meet this PHIA and COTM requirement, MSOT hired a consultant to develop ten policies and a number of forms.